MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/installation.rst

 .. important::

-   Kaldi and MFA are now built on :xref:`conda_forge` |:tada:|, so installation of third party binaries is wholly through conda from 2.0.0b4 onwards.
+   Kaldi and MFA are now built on :xref:`conda_forge` :fas:`party-horn`, so installation of third party binaries is wholly through conda from 2.0.0b4 onwards.
 Installing MFA via conda will pick up Kaldi as well.

 All platforms